PHILIPPINE ECONOMIC ZONE AUTHORITY

 PPA - The Philippine Ports Authority is a government-owned corporation under the Department of Transportation and Communications as an attached agency.
 It is responsible for financing, management and operations of public ports throughout the Philippines, except the port of Cebu, which is under the Cebu Ports Authority.

-ZAMBOANGA DEL NORTE COOPERATIVE HOSPITAL
+ZAMBOANGA DEL NORTE MEDICAL CENTER

 THE JOSE B. LINGAD MEMORIAL REGIONAL HOSPITAL

 JBLMRH - The Jose B. Lingad Memorial Regional Hospital is a Level III tertiary, teaching and training hospital with 250 authorized beds as mandated by R.A.
 6780 year 1990.
 The hospital caters to the people of Region III with the people of Pampanga as its primary catchment area and the nearby provinces of Bataan, Nueva Ecija, Bulacan, Tarlac, Zambales and Aurora as its secondary catchment areas